Skadabucci/pantheon_tools/README.md

 ```

 #### Assumptions

-Note there are a assumptions when using this tool.
-Your XP bar MUST be 100% opacity for this script to work.
-Otherwise it will vary too much in color.
-I don't use any techniques like grayscale, median filters, binarization, or tesseract post processing.
-Also It will typically work better if it is at the bottom of the monitor.
+When using the ExperiencePrediction tool, please note the following assumptions:

+1. **XP Bar Opacity**: Your XP bar must be set to 100% opacity for the script to work correctly.
+Variations in color due to opacity changes can affect the accuracy of the tool.
+2. **Screen Position**: The tool works best when the XP bar is positioned at the bottom of the monitor.
+Initial scans are performed from the bottom up.
+3. **Techniques**: The tool does not use advanced image processing techniques such as grayscale, median filters, binarization, or tesseract post-processing.

+#### Troubleshooting

+If the XP bar is not being detected, try the following steps:

+- Ensure the entire XP bar is visible on the screen.
+- Position the XP bar at the bottom of the screen for optimal detection.
+- Do not move the XP bar once the program has started.
+If you need to move it, restart the program.

 #### Configuration Parameters